Skip to content

 3. Ideate is all about brainstorming.
 Now that they have their well-defined problem, they should think of as many ways as they can to solve it.
 For example, they should decide what kind of data they will use, how they will collect it, and what processing will be required.
 They can let their imagination run wild!
 Some of their ideas won’t be viable, but discussing what won’t work will help them move towards an idea that might

 4. Prototype is the proof of concept stage.
 The key element of this Mission is calculating the ISS’s velocity from data.
 At this point, can your team create an algorithm that will produce a sensible answer given pre-prepared static data?
 For example, if their approach uses photos of Earth as suggested in this project guide, does it work for a range of historical photos?
-Once your team are confident they have a good method of making the calculation with historical data, they will need to update their program so that it uses live data from the camera and/or sensors on an Astro Pi computer.
+Once your team is confident they have a good method of making the calculation with historical data, they will need to update their program so that it uses live data from the camera and/or sensors on an Astro Pi computer.

 5. Test is where your team verifies that their program is performing as intended.
 Once the prototype is ready, your team should move on to using the Astro Pi Replay library, which provides access to unknown simulated data.
 This library will allow them to test their program without the need for a Raspberry Pi computer, High Quality Camera, or Sense HAT.
 Does your team’s program run for 10 minutes?
 How many values for the velocity can be calculated in that time?
 If they differ, is an average value sensible or will conditions affect whether certain values should be discarded?
 Your team will also need to check that their program meets the other criteria outlined in the creator guide: there are important requirements such as where files can be saved, how the final answer should be recorded, and which Python libraries are allowed.
 This review loop will help your team polish and refine what they have made.